-In this module, club members work in small teams to design an app that solves a problem in their community.
-They are guided through a design process in which they brainstorm ideas, plan their app, build a working prototype in Keynote and evaluate the app.
-Each team then creates an app pitch video that documents their process and shows off their app.
+In this module, club members work in small teams to design an app to help solve a problem in their community.
+They are guided through a design process in which they brainstorm ideas, plan their app, build a working prototype in Keynote, and evaluate the app.
+Each team then creates an app pitch video that documents their process and shows off their app!

-The design process content is presented in an App Design Journal that helps club members record and track their ideas as they go through the design cycle.
-The idea is to document their process to help them reiterate and improve their app project.
+The design process content is presented in a Keynote journal that helps club members record and track their ideas as they go through the design cycle.
+The idea is to document their process to help reiterate and improve their app project.
 It's also very useful as a reference and starting point for future projects.